 1. Turn off lights as much as possible.
 This might seem to be very obvious, but there is much more to it than just simply turning off any lights when you’re leaving a room.
 Always use only lights that you need on.
 Use lamps instead of an overhead light so that you can choose exactly which parts of the room you are in should be lit up.

 2. Buy CFL or LED light bulbs to save money.
 These are highly energy efficient types of light bulbs.
-They can cost a little bit more money than normal iridescent light bulbs but they will last quite a bit longer so it is better in the long run.
+They can cost a little bit more money than normal incandescent light bulbs but they will last quite a bit longer so it is better in the long run.
 If you replace lights in your home that you turn on more often like your bathroom or kitchen you’ll definitely see a nice difference in what your electric bill is.

 1. Lower the water temperature setting.
 Washing your laundry in colder water, which is always better for your colorful clothes anyhow, will also save a lot of electricity.
 This will not change anything about how your laundry is done, you just have to push a different water temperature button.